 I could talk about this all day.
 Part of my income is derived from analyzing games such as these.
 The gaming authorities require such analysis before a game can be licensed to play.
 Usually, these games are invented by an individual.
 Here in Nevada, after the game owner receives a license, then it must go through a 30-day trial period.
 If the trial period went well, then the owner can then apply for a permanent license.
 The entire process is very slow and it is difficult to get a casino to be the guinea pig for the trial period.
 Casinos are actually quite risk averse in their business decisions.
 Yes, the game owner will usually seek a copyright to protect others from stealing the idea.

-You can find much more information about the business of marketing casino table games at my Gaming Math
+You can find much more information about the business of marketing casino table games in my Game Inventors Corner.

 Thanks for answering my questions.
 I want to deposit as much as I can at good casinos to take advantage of the "new player" bonus but how much do you think is too much?
 I don't like wasting an opportunity to get a large 20% bonus by getting a small 20% bonus, but how much is too much?
 What's been your experience?